Error Resilience of Fracton Codes and Near Saturation of Code-Capacity Threshold in Three Dimensions: Statistical Mapping and Duality

-With this lattice structure in mind, we can introduce for each $C_j^*$ the dual weights as the 2-component Fourier transform of the original weights $u^*_{\pm}(K) = \left( u_+ (K) \pm u_{-}(K) \right) /\sqrt{2}$.
+The geometrically dual model is constructed using the procedure outlined in \cite{Wegner71} and consists of a set of dual Ising spins $\sigma^*$ connected by a set of dual couplings $C^*$.
+We can introduce the dual weights associated to each coupling of the dual model as the 2-component Fourier transform of the original weights $u^*_{\pm}(K) = \left( u_+ (K) \pm u_{-}(K) \right) /\sqrt{2}$.
 Under this construction, the partition function of the original and dual lattice are related by the Normal Factor Graph (NFG) Duality theorem \cite{Forney11} which, in this context, represents a generalized version of the Kramers-Wannier Duality \cite{Kramers41a,Savit80}:

 where $a$ is some appropriate factor.
 It follows that the product $\mathbf{Z}\{u_{\pm}(K_1)\}\tilde{\mathbf{Z}}\{u^*_{\pm}(K_2)\}$ is invariant under the simultaneous transformations $u_{\pm}(K_1)\rightleftharpoons u_{\pm}^*(K_2)\,,\,\,u_{\pm}(K_2)\rightleftharpoons u_{\pm}^*(K_1)$: the transition points $K_1,K_2$ of the two models are then given by the fixed point condition~\cite{Nishimori10}